pypa/hatch/docs/history/hatch.md

 - Add `tool.hatch.env.requires` configuration to automatically install dependencies for environment and environment collector plugins
 - Add `custom` environment collector
+- Add `isolated_data_directory` attribute to the environment interface
 - Increase the timeout for and add retries to the `index` publisher
 - Expand home and environment variables in configured cache and data directories
 - Improve readability of exceptions